run-x/opta-docs/content/en/docs/Reference/environment_modules.md

 ## aws-eks
 This module creates an [EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html), and a default nodegroup to host your applications in.
-This needs to be added in the environment opta yml if you wish to deploy services as opta services run on Kubernetes (just EKS for now).
+This needs to be added in the environment opta yml if you wish to deploy services as opta services run on Kubernetes.

 *Fields*
 * `min_nodes` -- Optional.
 The minimum number of nodes to be set by the autoscaler in for the default nodegroup.
 Defaults to 3.